The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Caribbean and the Bahamas, Meg Austin.

-August, September, and October fall during hurricane season, but my favorite time of year to be in the Caribbean.
+August, September, and October fall during hurricane season, but are Meg’s favorite time of year to be in the Caribbean.
 Storms are rare, the water is usually calm, the visibility generally excellent, and deals abound!
 Travel insurance is a must, just in case.

-I also adore being in the Caribbean for the Christmas holidays because it is so festive (especially for families).
+Meg also enjoys being in the Caribbean for the Christmas holidays because it is so festive (especially for families).
 You will pay top dollar, but what better way to spend family time than on a dive trip, together?

 Not getting dive-certified before you arrive at the resort.
 The PADI open-water referral course allows you to do the book and pool work thoroughly and comfortably at your own pace, close to home.
 Once you get to your resort, you can focus on your ocean dives with a PADI outfitter to complete your certification.

 Paying full price for the dives.
 Always ask about packages and see if other family members or dive buddies can be included in the total number of dives.
 The more dives you commit to, the less you pay per dive.
 Politely negotiate, especially during slow periods.